soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-365-compliance-center.md

 ![Protect section in the Microsoft 365 compliance center](media/m365-compliance-center-protect.png)

-Each card has a link to a report where you can learn more.
+Each card has a link to a report or additional information where you can learn more.

 ## The Respond section

-The **Respond** section on the home page surfaces alerts that you'll want to review and potentially take action.
+The **Respond** section on the home page surfaces alerts and pending dispositions that you'll want to review and potentially act upon.

 ![Respond section in the Microsoft 365 compliance center](media/m365-compliance-center-respond.png)